 Ferry schedule from Cebu to Bohol (Tagbilaran Pier)

-Best places to stay in Bohol
+Our favourite places to stay in Bohol

 Bohol offers a great standard of accommodation no matter your budget.
 Even if you’re a budget traveller, you can still snag yourself a place with a pool.
 And for those able to splash the cash a little bit more, prepare to be wowed by the secluded beachfront stays available in Bohol.